Description of Procedure or Service

 The baroreceptors are pressure sensors contained within the walls of the carotid arteries.
 They are part of the autonomic nervous system that regulates basic physiologic functions such as heart rate and blood pressure.
 When these receptors are stretched, as occurs with increases in blood pressure, the baroreflex is activated.
 Activation of the baroreflex sends signals to the brain, which responds by inhibiting sympathetic nervous system output and increasing parasympathetic nervous system output.
 The effect of this activation is to reduce heart rate and blood pressure, thereby helping to maintain homeostasis of the circulatory system.

-The use of baroreflex stimulation devices (also known as baroreflex activation therapy) is a potential alternative treatment for resistant hypertension and heart failure.
-Both hypertension and heart failure are relatively common conditions, and are initially treated with medications and lifestyle changes.
+The use of baroreflex stimulation devices (also known as baroreflex activation therapy) is a potential alternative treatment for heart failure.
+Heart failure is a relatively common condition, and is initially treated with medications and lifestyle changes.
 A substantial portion of patients are unresponsive to conventional therapy and treating these patients is often challenging, expensive, and can lead to adverse effects.
 As a result, there is a large unmet need for additional treatments.

 Regulatory Status

-In 2014, the Barostim Neo® Legacy System received a humanitarian device exemption from the U.S. Food and Drug Administration (FDA) for use in patients with treatment-resistant hypertension who received Rheos® Carotid Sinus leads as part of the Rheos ® pivotal trial and were considered responders in that trial.
+In 2014, the Barostim Neo™ Legacy System received a humanitarian device exemption from the U.S. Food and Drug Administration (FDA) for use in patients with treatment-resistant hypertension who received Rheos® Carotid Sinus leads as part of the Rheos ® pivotal trial and were considered responders in that trial.
+The Rheos device did not recieve FDA approval, and no additional patients will be accrued under the humanitarian device exemption.
+Barostim is no longer marketed for individuals with treatment-resistant hypertension.

 It was the first device to be granted approval via the Expedited Access Pathway (EAP).
-EAP hastens the approval of novel therapies that target life-threatening conditions.
+EAP was a mechanism used to hasten the approval of novel therapies that target life-threatening conditions.
+The Expedited Access Pathway was subsequently replaced by the Breakthrough Devices Program.

 Related Policies